 There are studies that also suggest that it naturally repells insect.

-Maybe the most universally used medium.
+Maybe the most universally used hydroponic growing mediums.
 Clay balls are made from heated and dried clay.

 Clay balls have a neutral PH.

-They allow for maximum oxygen to the roots.
-They don’t have much water retention and can dry out quickly.
-They work great in all systems.
+They allow for maximum oxygen to the roots and don’t have much water retention and can dry out quickly.
+Also they work great in all systems.
 It is good to mix them with a water retaining medium in Dutch buckets.
 You can use clay balls alone in flood or NFT systems.
 They are great for holding rock wool in a seed tray.
 The uses are endless.